-The Human Rights Department is engaged in a dialogue and partnerships with outside stakeholders, including NGOs, institutions, and associations specialised in this area.
-L'Oréal maintains a partnership with;
+The Human Rights Department is engaged in a dialogue and partnerships with outside stakeholders, including NGOs, institutions, and Human Rights associations.
+Accordingly, L'Oréal maintains a partnership with;

-- The Danish Institute for Human Rights, the independent national Human Rights Institution of Denmark - Fair Wage network, an NGO based in Geneva which provides the Group with a database on living wages in 200 countries and assists it in defining its strategy for deployment in operations and with strategic suppliers - The United Nations Global Compact - · The SciencesPo Law School clinic
+- Fair Wage network, an NGO which provides the Group with a database on living wages in 200 countries;

+- The SciencesPo Law School clinic.

+- The United Nations Global Compact